-Ever get tired of preaching the Gospel to this world full of prejudice and skepticism against religion?
-I mean, why should we even bother to preach the word of God when it seems only a few cares?
 Personally, I try to write blogs in order to let people know of the truth of God.
-Though I am strongly motivated by the thought that God might use my humble effort in calling more people to His church, I can’t avoid to have discouragement especially when I don’t see any immediate or obvious results.
+Though I am strongly motivated by the thought that God might use my humble effort in calling more people to His church, I can’t help but get discouraged sometimes when I can’t see an immediate result.

 Preaching the Gospel for about 100 years

 According to the Bible, Noah started building the ark at age 500 (Genesis 5:32).
 The flood came when he was 600 years old (Genesis 7:6).
 II Peter 2:5 mentioned that Noah is a “preacher of righteousness”.